omnibor/site/content/resources/whitepaper.md

 Current metadata formats, such as SPDX 2.x, as well as current systems to sign and transport metadata documents, do not *efficiently* support [our use case](#Objective) in the general case.
 They may well, however, support this use case in a specialized case, which we will discuss.

-An argument can be made that current metadata formats can enable run-time analysis of the complete artifact tree.
-Achieving this would require (1) that generation of SBOM metadata be performed using compatible tooling by every project within the tree, (2) the documents' distrubion be consistent, and, crucially, (3) that a separate system exist to recursively fetch and parse metadata documents for all related projects and index them in a manner enabling efficient search.
+An argument can be made that current metadata formats can enable run-time analysis of the complete artifact dependency graph.
+Achieving this would require (1) that generation of SBOM metadata be performed using compatible tooling by every project within the graph, (2) the documents' distrubion be consistent, and, crucially, (3) that a separate system exist to recursively fetch and parse metadata documents for all related projects and index them in a manner enabling efficient search.

 Let us look briefly at these three adoption requirements in more detail to understand the implications for (and, at least, one motivation for hesitancy in uptake of) volunteer-maintained open source projects.

 1. Current tooling to generate SBOM documents requires effort on the part of every OSS project maintainer to integrate with their build systems.
 While full SBOM generation *could* be integrated into compilers and linkers, as we propose for GitBOM, many view the complexity as overly burdensom on small projects, [creating a source of friction](https://opensource.com/article/21/8/open-source-maintainers) that has and may continue to hamper adoption.
 On the other hand, due to the pervasiveness of Git itself, we believe a minimalist approach that *already feels familiar* will be better received by this long tail of OSS projects.

 2. One obstacle in the distribution and adoption of SBOMs has been competing standards (see the "Landscape" document for examples in addition to SPDX).
-By proposing to capture only the bare minimum metadata necessary to enable this scenario, we believe this proposal will avoid the ongoing debates about competing standards. *N.B.: Early socialization of this idea has received fairly wide support for the principle of a minimalist disk-based representation of the artifact tree.*
+By proposing to capture only the bare minimum metadata necessary to enable this scenario, we believe this proposal will avoid the ongoing debates about competing standards. *N.B.: Early socialization of this idea has received fairly wide support for the principle of a minimalist disk-based representation of the artifact dependency graph.*

 3. Run-time comparison, as described in the Objective, must be within the capabilities of even small and independent consumers of open source.
 A proposal which required large investments in infrastructure (e.g., that an operator maintain a database containing complete SBOM documents for the totality of open source) will not be seen as a reasonable requirement for smaller and independent organizations (even though it may make for a very compelling product offering, were someone to build and license it!).